michaelkyu/ddot/README.md

 # Docker image

-A docker image of DDOT exists
+A docker image of DDOT can be pulled from Docker Hub.

+..

+    # image with DDOT installed in anaconda3 (Python 3.6)
+    docker pull michaelkyu/ddot-anaconda3
+    docker run -i -t michaelkyu/ddot-anaconda3

+    # image with DDOT installed in anaconda2 (Python 2.7)
+    docker pull michaelkyu/ddot-anaconda2
+    docker run -i -t michaelkyu/ddot-anaconda2

 # Getting started

-The <examples> subdirectory contains Jupyter notebooks for example analyses that can be done with DDOT.
+The `examples` folder contains a tutorial (`Tutorial.ipynb`) for learning basic usage of DDOT.
+See the other example Jupyter notebooks.

 # Citing DDOT